PUSHURTEMPRR/PUSHURTEMPRR/README.md

 ദ്ദി‎◍˃ ᵕ ˂◍)

   hi!
-Call me Seven or TEMPRR, either or, most likely I prefer my most common name (Seven) though.
+Call me Seven, Abel, or TEMPRR, either or, most likely I prefer my most common name (Seven/Abel) though.
 Pleased to meet you, I enjoy spending my time on ponytown, which is where you most likely just found me.

   I block/hide without given warning, nor do you need an explanation as to WHY I am blocking you.
 Trust me, you'll live.